A Modernized Army: 2SBCT upgrades Strykers with lethal weapons system

 |Downloads:

-This work, A Modernized Army: 2SBCT upgrades Strykers with lethal weapons system, by SGT Gabrielle Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Modernized Army: 2SBCT upgrades Strykers with lethal weapons system [Image 3 of 3], by SGT Gabrielle Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT